 Without a doubt, 2020 was a year of unprecedented retail reckoning.
 While many businesses were forced to temporarily or permanently close shop, there were some who found opportunities within the challenges of the year’s circumstances.
-The most successful retailers and brands of 2020 were those who invested well ahead to build resilience, focusing on securing the infrastructure and culture to pivot at a moment’s notice and respond to changes affecting consumers and the market.
+The most successful retailers and brands of 2020 were those who invested well ahead to build resilience, focusing on securing the infrastructure, supply chains and culture to pivot at a moment’s notice and respond to changes affecting consumers and the market.

 Published December 2020